Steve Andriole: Industry

 While at Decisions & Designs, Inc., Andriole designed and developed interactive computer-based resource allocation, forecasting and decision-making systems for the federal government and implemented an interactive system for monitoring the interactions among nations, a system that was originally funded by DARPA as part of his PhD dissertation research, and whose output was published in President Reagan's Daily Briefing Book.
-He pioneered the development and application of storyboard prototyping for ,requirements validation and management.
 He pioneered the development and application of storyboard prototyping for requirements validation and management.
 Andriole was the Chief Technology Officer and Senior Vice President for Technology Strategy at CIGNA Corporation, a global insurance and financial services company, where he was responsible for the enterprise information architecture, computing standards, the technology research & development program, data security, as well as the overall alignment of enterprise information technology investments with CIGNA's multiple lines of business.
 He was the Chief Technology Officer and Senior Vice President of Safeguard Scientifics, Inc. (NYSE: SFE) where he was responsible for identifying technology trends, translating that insight into the Safeguard investment strategy, and leveraging trends analyses with the Safeguard partner companies.
 Andriole directly participated in raising nearly $1B for Safeguard and its companies.
+He also served as the Interim Chief Information Officer at Shire Pharmaceuticals.

 Entrepreneur, investor, and director

 Andriole founded International Information Systems (IIS), Inc., which designed interactive systems for a variety of corporate and government clients.
 IIS specialized in requirements analysis and prototyping, the design of user-computer interfaces, and software systems evaluation.
-He also founded TechVestCo, Inc., a company that provided consulting around technology optimization.
+He also founded TechVestCo, Inc., a company that provides consulting around technology optimization.
 Andriole also helped fund multiple companies as an Angel Investor, and served on the board of directors of the Ben Franklin Technology Center of Southeastern Pennsylvania for nearly a decade, among other public and private companies.